raspberrypilearning/microbit-meteorologist/worksheet.md

 		pass
 	```

 1. Try flashing the micro:bit again and then running the program.
-Pushing Button A or B should cycle through the weather icons for you current location.
-If something is not working, then check your code with the complete code listings below.
+Pushing button A or B should cycle through the weather icons for your current location.
+If something isn't working, then check your code with the complete code listings below.

 ### micro:bit code